 What If COVID Is To Blame For Termination?

-Not all contracts contain a force majeure clause and even if they do, they won’t always be written in such a way that it covers the failing of a contract due to COVID.
+Not all contracts contain a force majeure clause and even if they do, they won’t always be written in such a way that it covers the failing of a contract due to COVID or other external factors.
 Essentially, force majeure clauses relate to events that are unforeseeable and outside the parties’ control, like acts of God or war, natural disasters and government intervention.

 Whether COVID would fall under the interpretation depends on the definition in that contract.
 If the wording includes ‘pandemic’, ‘government action’ or ‘labour shortages’, for example, then it might enable one party to cite COVID as the reason they couldn’t fulfil their obligations.
 It may also depend on the effect COVID had.
 Did it ‘prevent’ or ‘impair’ fulfilment?
 Wording in a contract is key and why it’s always advisable to engage contract lawyers at the outset.